GuidesCustomer research

 Step 8: Share your findings

 Displaying your findings is one of the most important steps in a customer research plan.
 Distill your findings into a summary that is concise yet powerful.
-Data modeling is a popular way to present insights from research projects.
+Data modeling is a popular way to present insights from .
 This could look like clustering or association, though many customer-focused research projects opt for time series presentations to show trends over time.

 The method you choose should depend on the content of your research plan as well as the context and purpose of the study.